BEA API

 In[7]:

-param = 'Industry'
+params['ParameterName'] = 'Industry'

-r = requests.get(url).json()
+r = requests.get(url, params=params).json()

-# Show the results as a table:
+# Show the results as a table

 pd.DataFrame(r['BEAAPI']['Results']['ParamValue']).set_index('Key').head(10)